ampproject/amphtml/contributing/getting-started-quick.md

 * pull the latest changes as described above
 * `git checkout <branch name>`
 * `git push origin <branch name>`
-* go to your fork on `https://github.com/<your username>/amphtml`
-* choose your branch from the "Branch" dropdown and click "New pull request"
+* go to https://github.com/ampproject/html and in the banner indicating you've recently pushed a branch, click the "Compare & pull request"  (if this banner does not appear, go to your fork at `https://github.com/<your username>/amphtml`, choose your branch from the "Branch" dropdown and click "New pull request")
 * make sure you've signed the CLA (using the same email address as your git config indicates)
 * if your reviewer requests changes make them locally and then repeat the steps in this section to push the changes to your branch back up to GitHub again
+* if you don't get a new review within 2 business days, feel free to ping the pull request by adding a comment
 * once approved your changes are merged into the amphtml repository by a core committer (you don't do this merge)

-# Delete your branch
+# Delete your branch after your changes are merged (optional)

-* Go to the master branch: `git checkout master`
+* go to the master branch: `git checkout master`
-* Delete yoour local branch: `git branch -D <branch name>`
+* delete your local branch: `git branch -D <branch name>`
 * delete the GitHub fork branch: `git push origin --delete <branch name>`